MBAigner/Open-Document-Labeling/README.md

 # Open Document Labeling
-A tool for labeling document regions as a basis for various region detection tasks.
+A tool for labeling document regions as a basis for various region detection task, based on the work of https://github.com/Cartucho/OpenLabeling.

 ## How-to